 To make this more secure when pushing it up to the server, you can set this token as an environment variable on the server.
-For example, in Heroku you would do this:

 You will also need to add this to your environment variables on your development machine.
 In OSX or Linux, you would add this line to your